geoffreybennett/scarlett-gen2/README.md

 - Clarett USB and Clarett+ (2Pre/4Pre/8Pre): Since Linux 6.7
 - Vocaster: Since Linux 6.10

-The `fcp` driver is currently only available in this repository and in the ALSA `for-next` branch.
+The `fcp` driver is included in Linux 6.14 and later.

 ## Repository Purpose